anytechie/mediverse/README.md

     - Filters can help narrow down the search results.

 4. **Booking & Scheduling**:
-    - Patients can book appointments with doctors.
+    - Patients can schedule appointments with doctors.
     - Bookings can be done based on based on doctor's availability.

 5. **Chat Consultation**:
-    - For minor queries, patients can chat with doctors directly.
+    - Patients can chat with doctors directly.
-    - Option for voice or video consultations (via Telegram's built-in voice/video calls).
+    - Option for voice or video consultations via Telegram's built-in voice/video calls.

 6. **Ratings & Reviews**:
     - After consultations, patients can rate and review doctors.